Table of Contents

 In addition to considering the “five-second rule,” you should also aim to use contrasting colors or fonts for different headings and visualizations to draw the users’ eyes to the right places at the right time and make it easier to extract relevant insights at a glance.

-But when designing your dashboards and choosing color or font schemes, it’s important that you keep your choices consistent across the board to avoid any potential confusion or costly data misinterpretations.
+But when designing your dashboards and choosing color or font schemes, you must keep your choices consistent across the board to avoid any potential confusion or costly data misinterpretations.

 For additional visual and function-based tips, read our complete guide on essential dashboard design principles and best practices.

-When we define digital dashboards, it’s always important to remember that the primary goal of the best BI tools is to provide actionable information on a specific area of the business.
+When we define digital analytics dashboards, it’s always important to remember that the primary goal of the best BI tools is to provide actionable information on a specific area of the business.
 That said, when creating or developing data-driven dashboards, it’s vital that you focus on the most relevant info while working with the right benchmarks, no matter if you need to work on HR KPIs, procurement, or marketing.
-By looking long and hard at your core company goals, you will be able to select dynamic KPIs that will provide interactive visualizations that empower you to drill down into specific organizational strategies, processes, and functions.
-By choosing your metrics wisely, not only will you be able to identify strengths and spot weaknesses, but you will gain the ability to tell a story with your data, making it more accessible to other stakeholders within the business.
+By looking long and hard at your core company goals, you can select dynamic indicators providing interactive visualizations that empower you to drill down into specific organizational strategies, processes, and functions.
+By choosing your metrics wisely, not only will you be able to identify strengths and spot weaknesses, but you will gain the ability to tell a story with your data, making it more accessible to other stakeholders within the company.

 7. Select the right charts and visualizations